-The West Coast has a number of unique characteristics that will be need be addressed by the approach of the RPB, including the large geographical scale of the region and varied governance structures including many sovereign tribal nations.
-Multiple, overlapping management jurisdictions, and recent state, regional and federal ocean policy and planning initiatives necessitate better coordination between federal, state, and tribal decision-makers around marine planning.
+The West Coast has a number of unique characteristics to be addressed by the RPB, ranging from the large geographical scale of the region to varied and often overlapping governance structures and jurisdictions, including many sovereign tribal nations.
+These challenges necessitate better coordination among state, regional, federal and tribal ocean policy and planning initiatives and decision-makers.